home-assistant/home-assistant.io/source/lovelace/header-footer.markdown

 ## Picture header & footer

 Widget to show a picture as a header or a footer.
-Picture can have touch actions assocated with it.
+A picture can have touch actions associated with it.

 <p class='img'><img src='/images/lovelace/header-footer/screenshot-picture-header.png' alt="Screenshot of an entities card with a picture header.">
 Screenshot of an entities card with a picture header.